Short URL: http://tnot.es/usGA

 from upscale department stores like Macys and Nordstrom to home accessories giants

 such as Pottery Barn and Restoration Hardware.
-A 20-plex movie theater can be also found
+A 20-plex movie theatre can be also found

 at the Mall of Georgia.